LukasMurdock/cse-174/01-GettingStarted.md

 // This doesn’t seem very… you know… car like…
 ```

+Now the `class` in the code above is a *blueprint* that explains how to construct a car *object*. **A class is a user defined blueprint or prototype from which objects are created.**

 Right, so what’s all that `main(…) {…}` business?

 The `main(…) {…}` block is what is called a **method** (aka a function)

 A method is a block of code which only runs when it is called.
-The `main()` method is required and you will see it in every Java program.
+The `main()` method is required in Java, and you will see it in every Java program.
 Any code inside the `main()` method will run.
 You don't have to understand the keywords before and after main *yet*.
 We’ll get into that soon enough.

 You can pass objects into methods (which are objects themselves, more on this in a bit).